 “That’s the great thing about advertising.
 You could have a crawl space under your kitchen floor filled with little girls’ bones and as long as you can dream up a better Chuck Wagon commercial, you’re in.” – from Dry by Augusten Burroughs

 Some of my favourite authors are laugh-out-loud funny, even when their material is dark.
 A few of my best-loved books include:

 Magical Thinking by Augusten Burroughs (autobiographical short stories of growing up gay with a family of weirdos in middle America)

-The Glass Teat by Harlan Ellison (television commentary with a side of vitriol)
+The Glass Teat by Harlan Ellison (television commentary with a hefty dose of vitriol)

 Don’t Worry, He Won’t Get Far on Foot by the late, great John Callahan (harrowing but hilarious autobiography of a hardcore alcoholic who becomes a cartoonist)

 My Custom Van by Michael Ian Black (which includes A Series Of Letters To A Squirrel, and What I Would Be Thinking If I Were Billy Joel Driving To A Holiday Party Where I Knew There Was Going To Be A Piano)